Free consultation

 Is an Attorney Necessary for These Claims?

-If you have lost somebody that you love due to the negligence of another individual or entity in Illinois, it is important to work with an attorney so you understand your options.
+If you have lost somebody that you love due to the negligence of another individual or entity in Illinois, it is important to work with a wrongful death attorney so you understand your options.
 The surviving spouse or next of kin, along with the personal representative, should speak to a lawyer about the best steps moving forward for the claim.
 If an attorney takes the case, they will handle the investigation into the incident as well as all negotiations with other parties involved.

 How Much Compensation is Available?